apache/cordova-coho/docs/plugins-release-process.md

 #### Commit Release Notes and optional version changes together

-Commit these changes together (plugin.xml, RELEASENOTES.md, tests/plugin.xml)
+Commit these changes together (`plugin.xml`, `RELEASENOTES.md`, `tests/plugin.xml`)

     for l in $ACTIVE; do ( cd $l; v="$(grep version= plugin.xml | grep -v xml | head -n1 | cut -d'"' -f2)"; git commit -am "$JIRA Updated version and RELEASENOTES.md for release $v"); done

 Reply to the DISCUSS thread with a link to the updated release notes.

 ### Test

 Create mobilespec and sanity check all plugins on at least one platform (preferably, a released version of the platform and not master).
-Run through mobilespec, ensuring to do manual tests that relate to changes in the RELEASENOTES.md
+Run through mobilespec, ensuring to do manual tests that relate to changes in the `RELEASENOTES.md`

     cordova-mobile-spec/createmobilespec/createmobilespec.js --android --ios